nrc-cnrc/gramble/docs/docs/reference/headerOps/starts.md

 ## Description

-The `starts` operator (used with a given field name) lets you filter a grammar so that an entry can only be generated if the form in the given field contains a particular string or regex.
+The `starts` operator (used with a given field name) lets you filter a grammar so that an entry can only be generated if the form in the given field starts with a particular string or regex.

 Like `equals`/`ends`/`contains`, `rename` and `hide`, `starts` applies to the content immediately to its left, but can be chained.